 A. We recently announced that our staff will hold a roundtable this summer that will seek to explore whether short-termism should be a concern and, if so, what are its causes and what can and should be done from a regulatory perspective in response.
 We also intend to facilitate conversations on whether there are market-based initiatives and regulatory changes that could ensure an appropriate balance between short-term and long-term perspectives in our public capital markets.

-The SEC’s summer roundtable will address many of these issues.
+The SEC’s roundtable Thursday will address many of these issues.
 Clayton says they will include:

 - The role, if any, that short-termism plays in the declining number of public companies.
 In particular, examining how the pressure on public companies to take a short-term focus in our markets may discourage private companies from going public could provide valuable insight into how to make our public markets more attractive and increase investment options for Main Street investors.